francescobarbieri/uri-parser/README.md

 ## Lisp

-In Common Lisp a 'uri-parse' function has been implemented which receives a string as input and returns a "structure" with at least the 7 fields mentioned above.
-This structure is represented with a 'defstruct'.
+In Common Lisp a `uri-parse` function has been implemented which receives a string as input and returns a "structure" with at least the 7 fields mentioned above.
+This structure is represented with a `defstruct`.
 Furthermore, specific functions have been implemented to access the various components of the structure, in particular they are:

 ```